Come chat with us and we will get back to you as soon as possible!

 --dearmor

-Note that the URL may vary depending on the MongoDB package.
+Note that the URL varies depending on the MongoDB packages.
 In this tutorial, we will install MongoDB Community Edition 7.0, the latest stable version at the time of writing.

-After importing the official MongoDB packages, create a list file for installation.
-The command differs depending on the Ubuntu version.
+After importing the official MongoDB packages, create a list file for the installation.
+The command differs depending on your Ubuntu version.
 For Ubuntu 22.04 or later, run:

 echo "deb [ arch=amd64,arm64 signed-by=/usr/share/keyrings/mongodb-server-7.0.gpg ] https://repo.mongodb.org/apt/ubuntu jammy/mongodb-org/7.0 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-7.0.list